alarmfox/curriculum-vitae/main.typ

   // URL is also optional
   url: "github.com/HiSA-Team/shadowfax/tree/feature/create-tvm",
 )
-- shadowfax is a CoVE specification compliant TSM-driver written in Rust.
-It is intended to provide the basic foundations for RISC-V Application-class CPUs Trusted Computing
+- Shadowfax is a CoVE-specification–compliant TSM-driver written in Rust that provides the foundation for trusted computing on RISC-V application-class CPUs.
-- Achieved TEECALL/TEERET protocol with multiple supervisor domains
+- Implemented TEECALL/TEERET protocols across multiple supervisor domains with a secure context-switch.
+- Boots a digitally signed TEE Security Module (TSM) for Trusted Virtual Machine management.
-- Supports Linux kernel booting and bare custom bare-metal hypervisor for guest creation
+- Supports Linux kernel boot and a custom bare-metal hypervisor for guest creation.

 #project(
   name: "Enclave benchmark",
   url: "github.com/alarmfox/enclave-benchmark"
 )
-- Developed a Rust CLI application to benchmark Trusted Execution Environments (TEE) on Intel SGX using Gramine, as part of the High Performance and Quantum Computing course
+- Built a Rust CLI tool to benchmark Trusted Execution Environments (TEE) on Intel SGX using Gramine for the High Performance and Quantum Computing course.
-- For each workload, the application generates an enclave and collects low- and high-level metrics on instructions, energy, and I/O using performance counters with _perf_, _Linux eBPF_, and _Intel RAPL_
+- For each workload the tool creates an enclave and captures metrics (instructions, energy, I/O) using _perf_, Linux _eBPF_, and _Intel RAPL_.
+- Supports a in-depth tracing mode which traces all memory and disk accesses.
+- Analyzes disk I/O access patterns

 #project(
   name: "RT-Jam",
   url: "github.com/alarmfox/rt-jam"
 )
-- Built a fully functional low-latency Rust audio streaming web platform based on the *QUIC/HTTP3* protocol leveraging *WebAssembly*
+- Developed a low-latency Rust audio-streaming platform using QUIC/HTTP3 and WebAssembly.
-- Implemented NATS and Protocol Buffers for high-performance media packet serialization and transmission
+- Integrated NATS and Protocol Buffers for high-performance media serialization and transmission.
-- Added user authentication and email verification to ensure secure access.
+- Added authentication and email verification to secure user access.

 #project(
   name: "IPSec Fuzzing",
   url: "github.com/alarmfox/ipsec-fuzzing"
 )
-- Used *Syzkaller* to fuzz the Linux IPsec implementation via Netlink and XFRM subsystems, targeting stateful protocol vulnerabilities.
+- Employed *Syzkaller* to fuzz the Linux IPsec implementation via Netlink and XFRM, targeting stateful protocol vulnerabilities.
-- Implemented *pseudo-syscalls* to initialize kernel data structures, enabling coverage-guided fuzzing for complex, stateful interactions.
+- Created *pseudo-syscalls* to initialize kernel structures and enable coverage-guided fuzzing for complex interactions.

 #project(
   name: "xrpc",
   url: "github.com/alarmfox/xrpc"
 )
-- _xrpc_, a lightweight C library targeting distributed mathematical computation
+- _xrpc_, a lightweight C library for distributed mathematical computation.
-- Designed a compact binary protocol for batch transmission of *multidimensional* data
+- Designed a compact binary protocol for batch transmission of *multidimensional* data.
-- Implemented atomic reference counting, connection pooling with cache-line alignement to achieve high-performance request processing
+- Implemented atomic reference counting and connection pooling with cache-line alignment to maximize throughput.

 == Extracurricular Activities